Introduction:

 Understanding Schedule A Hiring:

-Schedule A hiring is a specialized process designed to attract qualified candidates with disabilities for both federal and private-sector positions.
+Schedule A hiring is a specialized process designed to attract qualified candidates with disabilities for employment with federal government agencies.
 Employers utilizing Schedule A are exempt from the traditional competitive hiring process, enabling them to streamline recruitment efforts and ensure that individuals with disabilities have access to job opportunities they might otherwise miss.

 1. Fostering Inclusivity and Diversity: